NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/guides/test-contracts.md

 ### Using the gas reporter

-The Hardhat Toolbox includes the [`hardhat-gas-reporter`](https://github.com/cgewecke/hardhat-gas-reporter) plugin to get metrics of how much gas is used, based in the execution of your tests.
+The Hardhat Toolbox also includes the [`hardhat-gas-reporter`](https://github.com/cgewecke/hardhat-gas-reporter) plugin to get metrics of how much gas is used, based on the execution of your tests.
 The gas reporter is run when the `test` task is executed and the `REPORT_GAS` environment variable is set:

 ```
 REPORT_GAS=true npx hardhat test